TaoStarlit/English/course_word.md

 ### date
 #### course: document

+### 0925
+### daily word
+- earbud - headphone(not headset), earplug(to prevent the noise)

+#### Vocabulary for IELTS unit 19 media
+The news
+1. answer these quetions:
+    1. be informed about, not interested in / current affairs
+    1. do you consider the newpaper to be biased, entertaining or informative
+2. the general public is well-infomed / ill-informed
+    1. today's mass(public) media is to inform/entertain people
+    2. wealthing  ?? widening gap
+    3. back page?
+    - track 19a
+        1. our society often prides itself on the free press,
+            - free + what?
+            - pride sb. on sth.
+        2. and with access through the internet or cable Television, the news is boradcast 24 hours a day.
+            - the news is broadcast,  24 hours a day. (cast to the broad audiences)
+        3. xx reveal that our general public is increasing ill-informed today
+        4. for this project, we compiled a list of what we consider to be the most significant current affairs stories.
+Then we assessed how these stories were reported by the newspaper, radio, and television networks.
+            - adj. adj. noun. : significant current affairs stories
+            - compile v.s.compose
+                - produce (something, especially a list, report, or book) by assembling information collected from other sources.
+                - write or create (a work of art, especially music or poetry).
+        5. alarmingly, we found as many as 25 significant news stories were either under-reported or omitted from the news altogether.
+            - alarmingly == surprisingly / emergency
+            - altogether(not two words) completely; totally.
+I stopped seeing her altogether
+            - emit: e/ex - out, here is omit
+        6. I define censorship,  as anything which interferes with the free flow of information in our society.
+            - censorship.   anything which (not was) interferes with (not interfered)
+        7.  and it would seem to be what tabloid journalism was doing.
+They are effectively censored important news stories on the basis that they may not be interesting or entertaining enough.
+            - may not be,  are not
+            - xx law journalism.
+            - journey: with r
+            - tabloid journalism
+            - effectively (not in factually)
+            - censor: examine (a book, movie, etc.) officially and suppress unacceptable parts of it. my mail was being censored
+        8.  widening gaps between rich and poor. ...
+And yet, you are unlikely to find the reference to it in any news headlines.
+And instead, you are more likely to find stories about the lasted celebrity with important new contents reallocated to the back pages.
+            - contents, context. reallocate
+            - widening gap
+            - lastest(not native)
+            - relegated(not reallocated.
+Oo-gate; oOo-cate) = downgrade

+### 0922
 #### TRM: lab 1 R.docx
 - thorough:adj, through(preposition), at your own pace(self-study, DIY)
 You will have three 1.5 hour labs to work through the following material at your own pace.
 The material is divided by the lecture in which each topic is presented.